Surviving Cancer:

 If you’ve been diagnosed with cancer or other disease which modern medicine can treat with a 80% or higher success rate, take advantage of that.
 Read my articles, be obsessive about self-care, rest, good diet and be in touch if your prognosis deteriorates.
 In a follow-up post, I’ll provide signup details on the Substack currently in the planning stages.

 Patients who do not want to consider options or alternatives other than those suggested by their oncologist.
 When your prognosis is dire, my suggestion is to listen to anyone who has experience in cancer treatment and who has verifiable data to back up their opinions.
-But if you are not open to other perspectives, you and I are not a good match.
+If you are not open to other perspectives, you and I are not a good match.

 Patients who are not open to modern medicine and want to just focus on alternative medicine.
 Modern medicine isn’t perfect but it has a lot to offer.
 For one thing, even when modern medicine doesn’t have a solution, practitioners are highly knowledgeable about the characteristics of a particular disease.
 I have found it absolutely crucial to listen them, or to anyone, who has a view based on data and knowledge.
 You never know when you will come across that crucial little insight that leads you in a worthwhile, potentially life-saving, direction.